zcash/zips/drafts/bitcartel-payment-disclosure/draft.rst

 ---------------------
 The payment disclosure does not prove that the party presenting the payment disclosure is the sender.

-[TODO: Example?]
 To prevent a man-in-the-middle attack, the recipient could pose an interactive challenge involving some out-of-band secret which only the sender would pass successfully.
+It's also possible, rather than an interactive challenge, to make the disclosure dependent on data such as a refund address.
+This would prevent an attack where the payment disclosure is replayed with a claim that the refund should be to another address.

 A non-interactive solution is also possible: